DIAGNijmegen/rse-gcapi/docs/usage/algorithm/start_algorithm_jobs.md

 If you are working on an algorithm, you most likely want to automatically upload cases to an algorithm on the platform.
-This can be done via the API and most easily using the convienence method: [Client.run_external_job][gcapi.client.Client.run_external_job].
+This can be done via the API and most easily using the convienence method: [Client.start_algorithm_job][gcapi.client.Client.start_algorithm_job].

 First things first, we need to [get started](../../getting-started.md) and initiate the client: